Board of Directors' Bios

 2020-2021 Board Members:

-DAVE KENNEDY, PRESIDENT
+DAVID KENNEDY, PRESIDENT

 Dave Kennedy is a retired doctor who started his professional career in Kimberley, BC in 1980 as a family doctor, followed by 20 years in Ontario training and practicing anesthesiology and critical care.
 He and his family returned to BC, arriving in Vernon in 2004.
 Dave has served on a hospital board and on committees of a health profession regulatory college in BC.
 He is married with two grown children and very much enjoys living in Vernon.